 The 2.0 in the major shall be calculated as the GPA obtained in all the courses required for the major, plus all additional elective courses with the disciplinary prefix of the major.
 For majors that lack a disciplinary prefix, the 2.0 in the major shall be calculated as the GPA obtained in all the courses required for the major plus all elective courses taken in the home department of the major.
-For interdisciplinary majors, the 2.0 in the major shall be calculated as the GPA of all courses required and elected for the major, plus all additional elective courses taken with the major interdisciplinary prefix.
-For self-defined interdisciplinary majors, the 2.0 shall be calculated using all the required and elected courses approved for the major.
+For self-defined majors, the 2.0 in the major shall be calculated as the GPA of all courses required and elected for the major.